priyanshu-soyal/50-Projects-Series/README.md

 # 50 Projects Series

-A collection of JavaScript projects designed to help you master web development skills.
-Currently, 16 out of 50 projects are completed, with more on the way!
-Each project focuses on different aspects of JavaScript and web development, from basic concepts to more advanced techniques.
+A collection of web development projects designed to help you master full-stack development skills.
+Currently, 17 out of 50 projects are completed, with more on the way!
+Each project focuses on different aspects of web development, from basic JavaScript concepts to full-stack applications with databases and authentication.

 ## 🚀 Projects Overview

 ### JavaScript Projects

 1. **Background Color Changer** 🎨

    - Interactive color changing application
    - Features:
      - Random color generation